Potential Berkshire U.S. lithium project faces uphill road

-The Financial Times, citing people familiar with the matter and a fundraising document, said Berkshire had signed an agreement to allow extraction of lithium from its California geothermal wells and was in talks to supply the white metal to Tesla Inc.
+The Financial Times, citing people familiar with the matter and a fundraising document, said Berkshire’s BHE Renewables subsidiary had signed an agreement to allow extraction of lithium from its California geothermal wells and was in talks to supply the white metal to Tesla Inc.

 Berkshire denied it had signed any agreement.